-One of the fun activities that comes with being a small-cap stock analyst is searching for new stocks to cover for Cabot Small-Cap Confidential subscribers.
+One of the fun activities that comes with being a small-cap stock analyst is searching for new stocks to cover for subscribers to Cabot Small-Cap Confidential.
 I’m not limited to certain sectors or geographies; I can cover Canadian small-cap stocks, U.S.-listed small caps or European small caps.
-If a company has a market cap under roughly $3 billion, it’s fair game!
+If a company looks good, it’s fair game!

 The first bucket is the Vancouver Stock Exchange.
 These stocks usually have market caps under $250 million and often trade for less than a dollar.
 You’ll find a lot of mining and oil and gas stocks in Vancouver, but some technology stocks too.
 For investors looking to narrow this universe down a little more they can start with the Venture 50 list.

 The Venture 50 list is published at the beginning of every year by the TSX Venture Exchange.
 It covers the exchange’s 50 best-performing stocks over the last calendar year based on three equally weighted criteria: market cap growth, share price appreciation and trading volume amount.
 Additionally, each company must have a market cap of over $5 million and a share price greater than $0.25.